haskellfoundation/haskellfoundation.github.io/podcast/50/transcript.markdown

 *MPG (0:24:37)*: Yeah.
 Because I think, I mean, HPC does something similar, but like you said, it’s not a – it’s called the STG level, right?
 So, down after the expressions.
 But I think you could combine the two really.
 I think you could just run the HPC and then not to use their libraries to produce nice output, right?
 Because the output library is a bit of a mess, right?
 Like there’s a C parser that parses these files.
 It’s a bit of a mess.
 Yeah.

 *TSK (0:25:02)*: It’s also terribly difficult to get the HPC files that are output from the right packages into the right places when you’re building stuff across packages.
 So, cross package code coverage reports are really difficult to do with HPC to the point that I never figured it out.
-And it took me less time to build decking to figure it out.
+And it took me less time to build Dekking to figure it out.

 *MPG (0:25:21)*: Because we use this for program repair, right?
 Because you know which tests failed and you know what parts of the code that test touched, right?
 So then you can say, “Ah, if you want to fix something, you should probably look here first.”
 Right?